Tabor-Research-Group/gromacs_top_from_schrodinger/README.md

 ### Code Overview

-This code is used to convert Schrodinger force field output to GROMACS format and also generate other input files used to initiate GROMACS simulation.
+This code is used to convert Schrodinger force field output to GROMACS format and generate other input files used to initiate MD simulation with GROMACS.

 ### Required Resources